aiunderstand/tt02-mrcs-verilog-test/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-# Tiny Tapeout TT02 entry: Sigma-Delta ADC/DAC
+# Tiny Tapeout TT02 entry: MRCS auto-generated verilog

-Run `make` to build `src/adc_dac.v` from the Amaranth file `adc_dac.py`.

-Run `make test` to run the logic simulation tests.

 ## How does it work?

-This README is TODO.
-Sorry, gotta finish the design first!
+2d0

 ## What is Tiny Tapeout?